kjswedberg/kjswedberg.github.io/week6.md

 I also started working on creating slides for a presentation about the Shelly 1PM meter.

-I started the Intermediate Python course with DataCamp this afternoon.
-I have a maintenace training meeting this afternoon at the Solar Site.
+During the afternoon, I started the Intermediate Python course with DataCamp.
+I also attending a meeting at the Solar Site.

+## Tuesday, June 23, 2020
+This morning, I started the final report that is required for this internship.
+During the late morning and early afternoon, I completed the Intermediate Python course through DataCamp.
+I also reviewed information on three-phase power.